diemheych/px41cx-hex2bmp/README.md

 # px41cx-hex2bmp
-Python utility to extract hex encoded screenshots from PX41CX serial connection log and save to multiple BMP files
+Python utility to extract hex encoded screenshots from PX41CX serial connection log and save to multiple BMP files.
+Note: output files will be overwritten if they already exist.
 # Installation
 This program requires Python 3 and the MicroBMP module which can be found at: https://pypi.org/project/microbmp/
 # Usage